Rolling Line Haul Museum

 wreckerharoldgrooms2.jpg

-Preserving the history and memories of the truck driver during the Vietnam War.
+Preserving the history of the truck driver in Vietnam